A Dyson Brownian motion model for weak measurements in chaotic quantum systems: Acknowledgements

-\paragraph*{Note added.} Recently, Ref.~\cite{bulchandani2023randommatrix} appeared, where the a similar approach is independently studied in the case of unbiased outcomes.
-Eq.~\eqref{eq:P0expr} is also obtained and the Coulomb gas regime is studied also identifying a crossover between a GUE and a uniform distribution.
+\paragraph*{Note added.} Recently, Ref.~\cite{bulchandani2024random} appeared, where a similar approach is independently studied in the case of unbiased outcomes.
+Equation~\eqref{eq:P0expr} is also obtained and the Coulomb gas regime is studied, also identifying the crossover between a GUE and a uniform distribution.